Environmental health and pollution

 - Dog warden service

-- Fixed penalty notices - environmental and community protection offences
+- Fixed penalty notices - environmental/community protection

 - Health Act 2006 - Smoke-free places